MarceloFRSilva/MarceloFRSilva.github.io/_posts/2019-12-16-bandit1-2-writeup.md

      And the file - appeared.

-     In order to open it I did the command:
+     To open it I did the command:

      $ cat ./-

-The command cat - doesn't work because the cat will be wainting for a flag, so in order to escape it we must add ./ before the file name.
+The command cat - doesn't work because the cat will be waiting for a flag, so to escape it we must add ./ before the file name.

 **Careful, I am about to reveal the flag! skip this part if you don't want to know it.**